Selenium

 • doubleClick(WebElement) has replaced moveToElement(element).doubleClick()

-• release() which was ealier a part of org.openqa.selenium.interactions.ButtonReleaseAction class has now been moved to Action class as per new update of Selenium 4.0
+• release(), which was ealier a part of org.openqa.selenium.interactions.ButtonReleaseAction class has now been moved to the Action class as per the new update of Selenium 4.0

 3. Deprecation of FindsBy